-By improving available irrigation systems you can enable disadvantaged rural groups to grow crops throughout the year.
-Your work will enhance food security and increase income.
+By improving irrigation systems, you can enable disadvantaged rural groups to grow crops throughout the year, avoiding food shortages and increasing income.

-You'll need a degree in engineering with extensive experience in planning, designing and implementing small-scale irrigation schemes.
+You'll need a degree in engineering with at least two years’ experience in planning, designing and implementing small-scale irrigation schemes (five years’ for placements less than six months).
 Specialised qualifications in irrigation or water resources would be an advantage.

-Your work could involve preparing designs for the development of irrigation projects.
-You'll work with local farmers and other stakeholders to ensure that they participate in the design and implementation process.
-You’re likely to be involved in the development of operation and maintenance manuals as well as the planning and facilitation of staff training.
-You might also work at district level to design and implement irrigation-development plans for the region.
+You’re also likely to be involved in the development of operation and maintenance manuals as well as the planning and facilitation of staff training.
+You may work at district level to design and implement irrigation-development plans for the region.